syedtakbar/liri-node-app-/README.md

 4. Once you selected the command the app will ask you to enter appropriate value for the selected command.
 5. Hit enter after entering value (for option 4 no need to enter any value)

-Please see the demo as follows:
+Please see the demo below:

 ![Results](./liri-bot-demo.gif)